Want to see the top tennis players in the world?

 If the player you wish to watch is right-handed and has an amazing forehand - then the best angle to watch this shot would be somewhere between the service line and the baseline on the same side as the forehand.
 Note that if he/she is left-handed OR the backhand is the better shot, then you want to be on the other side.

-Learning from Watching Tennis for different Angles
+Learning from Watching Tennis for Different Angles

 A) Baseline Seats

-Are you viewing it as a tennis player (trying to appreciate the topspin, the speed of rallies, and tactics used in the point)?
+Are you viewing it as a tennis player (trying to appreciate the topspin, the speed of rallies, and tactics used in the point)?If so, try to get a seat near the baseline.
+This gives you almost a first-person point-of-view of the rallies and also you are usually low enough to see the height they hit the ball, the amount of spin they use, etc.

-If you want to be close to the players' box (their coach, friends/family) etc, then sit near the corner.
 This is cool if you speak their language and can understand what type of commentary/analysis they are giving.
 It is also a more emotional section where the die-hard fans of a player will flock and cheer more loudly.

-B) Best photographs
+B) Best memorable photographs

-If you will not mind moving your head side to side should you decide to follow a point, then up close to the 1st row Opposite side of the Umpire seat is the best photo angle usually.
 This is also usually where they will have the "camera pit" for journalists and magazine photographers with press passes.
-The night thing about this spot is that on every change of ends, you have a direct view of the players, and also if your tendency is to just watch one player most of the time anyway, then you'll be either facing left or right for that game anyway.
+The night thing about this spot is that on every change of ends, you have a direct view of the players, and also, if your tendency is to just watch one player most of the time anyway, then you'll be either facing left or right for that game anyway.

 Easy Tip: Sitting on the side with the umpire chair (West) will generally put the sun to your back.